haqpl/haqpl.github.io/about.md

 > Conquer the world is my "motto" :)

 Currently based in Lodz, Poland.
+Looking for remote job opportunities!